Air Fryer Recipe

 Method

-- Mash the boiled potatoes in a large bowl.
+1. Mash the boiled potatoes in a large bowl until fairly smooth.

-- Add mixed vegetables, chopped onion, ginger-garlic paste, turmeric, chili powder, and salt.
-Mix until well combined.
+2. Add the mixed vegetables, chopped onion, ginger-garlic paste, turmeric, chilli powder, and salt, then mix until everything is well combined.

-- Shape the mixture into small bite-sized balls or patties.
+3. Shape the mixture into small, bite-sized balls or patties.

-- Prepare a breading station with three shallow bowls: one with flour, one with beaten eggs, and one with panko breadcrumbs.
+4. Set up a breading station with three shallow bowls: one for the flour, one for the beaten eggs, and one for the panko breadcrumbs.

-- Roll each vegetable ball first in flour, then dip in the egg, and finally coat with panko breadcrumbs.
+5. Roll each vegetable ball in the flour first, then dip it in the egg, and finally coat it with the panko breadcrumbs.

-- Place the breaded balls on a tray and chill in the refrigerator for 15-20 minutes to firm up.
+6. Place the breaded balls on a tray and chill in the refrigerator for 15-20 minutes so they firm up.

-- Lightly spray the air fryer basket with cooking spray or drizzle a little olive oil.
+8. Lightly spray the air fryer basket with cooking spray or drizzle over a little olive oil.

-- Arrange the chilled vegetable bites in the basket, making sure they don't touch each other.
+9. Arrange the chilled vegetable bites in the basket, making sure they do not touch each other.

 Why this works in an air fryer